How to Write an Awesome Bio Page for Your Photography Website

 Earlier this month, I gave you my TOP 10 WAYS TO IMPROVE YOUR PHOTOGRAPHY WEBSITE and promised an additional post on how to write an awesome bio page for your website.
 Here are some tips for writing your bio I’ve garnered over the years from my good friend and communications guru Lucinda Kay of Let It Shine Media (if you feel you need some communications coaching, you should call her.
 She helps clients from all over the world).

-Your about page or bio is your digital elevator speech.
+An about page is a must-have when it comes to photography website content.
+It’s your digital elevator speech.
 Lucinda likes to call it your “I Am” statement.
 This should communicate, in a couple sentences, what you and your business is all about.
 I’ve seen bio pages that were paragraphs long and had absolutely nothing to do with the service the person was offering or why I should hire them.
 Frankly, I don’t care if you like long walks on the beach, unless I want you to photograph me on the beach.
 So, how do you develop your “I Am” statement?

 Sticking with the classic Who, What, Where, When, Why and How go a long way when developing your communications.
 Keep it simple!
 Let’s break it down.
 Grab a pen and paper and let’s get to work.